- The System Restore error 0x80070091 may occur on your Windows 10 PC and prevent you to perform the task.

 - Run System Restore.

 If the problem is still present, you might have to completely disable your antivirus.
-In worst case scenario, you might even have to uninstall your antivirus.
+In the worst-case scenario, you might even have to uninstall your antivirus.
 Once your antivirus is removed, check if the problem is resolved.

 After doing that, restart your PC and boot to Windows.
 Take ownership of WindowsApps.old directory and try to perform System Restore again.